by Susan Flantzer

 It is unsure whether Edward’s participation in the plot was willing or unwilling.
 However, this incident convinced King Henry VII that a radical solution to the threat Edward posed to Henry VII’s throne was necessary.
 On November 28, 1499, 24-year-old Edward Plantagenet, 17th Earl of Warwick, who had spent fourteen years imprisoned in the Tower of London, was beheaded on Tower Hill.
 King Henry VII allowed his remains to be taken to Bisham Priory in Berkshire, England for burial.
 Bisham Priory was destroyed during the Dissolution of the Monasteries during the reign of King Henry VIII.
 It was thought another reason for Edward’s execution was the pressure from King Ferdinand II of Aragon and Queen Isabella I of Castile to ensure there would be no potential heirs who could jeopardize the eventual accession to the throne of King Henry VII’s heir Arthur, Prince of Wales who was to marry Ferdinand and Isabella’s daughter Catherine of Aragon.
 Catherine was said to feel very guilty about Edward’s death and believed that her trials in later life were punishment for it.

 Edward’s sister Margaret had a similar ending.
 King Henry VII arranged for Margaret to marry Sir Richard Pole.
 It is thought that this marriage was arranged because Sir Richard’s mother was a half-sister of the king’s mother, Lady Margaret Beaufort, and this would make it more difficult to use her in a plot to overthrow the Tudors.
 After the accession of King Henry VIII in 1509, Margaret Pole was initially in favor at court.
 She was created Countess of Salisbury in her own right in 1513 and was godmother and later governess of Mary Tudor (later Queen Mary I), daughter of King Henry VIII and Catherine of Aragon.
-Some of the lands that the family lost when George, Duke of Clarence was attainted were restored and Margaret became the fifth richest English peer.
+Some of the lands the family lost when George, Duke of Clarence was attainted were restored and Margaret became the fifth richest English peer.

 Margaret Pole, whose family remained Roman Catholic, had a strong and independent personality and eventually, she angered King Henry VIII.
 In 1539, Margaret was accused of conducting treasonable correspondence with her son Cardinal Reginald Pole, and was imprisoned in the Tower of London.
-An Act of Attainder was passed by Parliament and Margaret lost all her land and her title.
+An Act of Attainder was passed by Parliament, and Margaret lost all her land and her title.
 It is suspected that the charges and the evidence were fabricated by Thomas Cromwell, King Henry VIII’s chief minister, who himself fell out of favor and was executed in 1540.

 On May 27, 1541, Margaret was told that she would be executed that day.
 She argued that there was no proof that she had committed a crime.
 The 67-year-old Margaret was dragged to the block on Tower Green where she refused to place her head saying, “So should traitors do, and I am none.”
 The inexperienced executioner proceeded to “hack her head and shoulders to pieces” with ten blows of the ax.
 Margaret was buried in the Chapel of St. Peter ad Vincula at the Tower of London.
 Pope Leo XIII beatified her as a martyr of the Roman Catholic Church on December 29, 1886, and she is known as Blessed Margaret Pole.